maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-2.md

 **Video Script Prompt**

 **Objective:**
-"To conclude by framing AI as a new way of thinking that requires a cooperative human spirit and a willingness to rethink our own moral capacities."
+"To conclude the story by framing AI as a new _mind_ we have created.
+This presents humanity with a final choice: we must become better ourselves to teach it to be good."

 **Target Vocabulary:**
 "This final video summarizes the human response required to safely manage AI."